xinghuangxu/KDD-lingpipe/README.md

 For example, if you want to get the sentiment of camera.
 You can create a folder named Camera and put all the xml review filesa about that camera inside the folder.
 After that you also need to add a aspect file inside this folder.
-A example of aspect file:
+A example of aspect file(the name of the aspect file must have an "aspect" string in it):
 <Camera><Screen>Screen|LED</Screen><Images>Image|Quality|Prints|Color|Clarity|Pictures|Photos|Snapshots|Indoor shots|Outdoor shots </Images><Battery>Batter</Battery><Zoom>Zoom|Digital zoom</Zoom><Features>Feature|Setting|Auto</Features><Price>Price</Price></Camera>
 6. After that you can run the extractor and you will be able to find the results inside the .../xinghuangxu.lingpipe/Sentiment_DB/Log_DB folder.